Are Heating Pads Safe and Effective?

 Heat increases blood circulation to the affected muscle area.
 As the blood rushes in, it brings oxygen as well as a wide variety of chemicals that can help you get over the painful spasms.
 Moreover, this also improves muscle stiffness by promoting mobility.

 Heat therapy can be provided by a number of different methods.
 You can use hot bottles for pain relief, but this is the least safe option.
-Other non-electric heating options include heating packs, which can be heated in the microwave or warmed up by soaking it in hot water.
+Heating packs which can be heated in the microwave or warmed up by soaking it in hot water are non-electric heating options that could used.

 However, the most advanced, modern, and effective heat therapy option is the use of electrical heating pads.
 With that said, do they really work?